EarthBigData/openSAR/INSTALLATION.md

 ### Anaconda Python Installation

 **ATTENTION: WE ARE WORKING ON A SOLUTION TO USE MINICONDA WHICH WOULD REQUIRE LESS RESOURCES.
 STAY TUNED.
-FOR NOW YOU HAVE TO OBTAIN THE FULL ANACONDA DISTRIBTION.**
+FOR NOW YOU HAVE TO OBTAIN THE FULL ANACONDA DISTRIBUTION.**

 Obtain and install the free **Anaconda python** distribution.
 We prefer to work with the latest python 3 version (3.6), 64-bit distribution.